 your technology should make an impact

 NEW!
-I am happy to announce my book Accelerate: The Science of DevOps - Building and Scaling High Performing Technology Organizations, coauthored with Jez Humble and Gene Kim, is from Amazon now.
+I am happy to announce my book Accelerate: The Science of DevOps - Building and Scaling High Performing Technology Organizations, coauthored with Jez Humble and Gene Kim, is on Amazon now.
 Check it out here.

 I hold a PhD in Management Information Systems and a Masters in Accounting.
 I have published several peer-reviewed journal papers and have been awarded public and private research grants (funders include NASA and the NSF), and my work has been featured in various media outlets, including the Wall Street Journal, Forbes, ComputerWorld, and InfoWeek.
-I have been named a Top 10 Thought Leader in DevOps, a Top 100 Leader and renowned expert in DevOps, and a Top 20 Most Influential Woman in DevOps.
+I have been named a Top 10 Thought Leader and renowned expert in DevOps, and I advise companies, execs, and investors regularly.
 You can read Gartner's take on my move from academia to bring science to the tech industry here.

 Photo credits (unless stated otherwise): D'Arcy Benincosa